wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-extensions-configuration-samples-windows.md

 This article provides sample configuration for configuring Azure VM Extensions for Windows VMs.

-To learn more about these extensions, see [Azure VM Extensions <!-- deleted by customization Overview.](/documentation/articles/virtual-machines-extensions-features) --><!-- keep by customization: begin --> Overview.](https://msdn.microsoft.com/zh-cn/library/azure/dn606311.aspx) <!-- keep by customization: end -->
+To learn more about these extensions, see [Azure VM Extensions Overview.](/documentation/articles/virtual-machines-extensions-features)

 To learn more about authoring extension templates, see [Authoring Extension Templates.](/documentation/articles/virtual-machines-extensions-authoring-templates)